Power, Privilege and Anti-Racist Practice

 Where: Bridge Street Church, Bridge Street, LS2 7QZ

-What: How can we embed anti-racist practise at the core of the movement for climate justice and economic justice?
+- How can we embed anti-racist practice at the core of the movement for climate justice and economic justice?

-As part of our allyship trainings series, Leeds Tidal have invited The Collective Liberation back to Leeds to run an indepth training on ‘Power, Privilage and Anti-Racist Practice’.
+As part of our trainings series looking at power and privilege, we have invited The Collective Liberation back to Leeds to run an in-depth training on ‘Power, Privilege and Anti-Racist Practice’.
+This training is co-hosted by The Racial Justice Network and Leeds Tidal.

 We invite you to participate in a culture of unlearning, sharing, “calling in” and kindness.
 The workshop is open to people of all racial backgrounds.

 The training will be delivered by Camille Barton, Founding Director of the Collective Liberation Project.
 Camille has worked with clients including Sisters Uncut, SOAS, Sussex University and the Labour Party.
-Follow this link to read more about her background and story behind the project: https://
+Follow this link to read more about her background and story behind the project.

 The training includes a 30 minute break and free refreshments.
 The venue is wheelchair accessible.
 Please email firstname.lastname@example.org if you have any requests for other things we could do to support your learning and make the training more accessible and comfortable!